vcfvct/aws-exam/README.md

 * cloudwatch file can store logs up to 15 month.
 * EBS Volume status check, warning(degraded but still functioning), impaired(stalled/Not Available).
 * elasticCache, eviction monitoring(redis can only scale out, memcached can out/up).
 Concurrency monitoring
-* `mon-disable-alarm-actions` to disable all actions for the specific alarms. `mon-set-alarm-state` command to temporarily changes the alarm state of the specified alarm, `ALARM, OK or INSUFFICIENT_DATA`.
 * when sending data to metrics, if no data in some period, it is still recommended to send `0` instead of no value to monitor the health of the application
 * use `statistic-values` parameter for **put-metric-data** when sending aggregate data.
 8KB for HTTP GET requests and 40KB for HTTP POST requests
 * data can be 2 weeks in the past and 2 hours into the future.
 * CloudWatch supports Sum, Min,Max, Sample Data and Average statistics aggregation.
 * Log -> CloudWatch Log -> Cloudwatch log filter -> cloudwatch alarm.
 We can config cw agent in EC2 and send logs to cw log, then we can establish cw log filter to get certain logs and build graph, then we can create criteria so if that is passed, we send alarm.
+* cw alarm are sent to SNS or ASG.
+Alarm will only sent when state changes.
+  * `mon-disable-alarm-actions` to disable all actions for the specific alarms.
+  * `mon-set-alarm-state` command to temporarily changes the alarm state of the specified alarm, `ALARM, OK or INSUFFICIENT_DATA`.

 ## DR
 * large RTO/RPO to small: